wolfpaulus/cicd/README.md

   Copy your personal access token now.
 You won’t be able to see it again!

-### Workflow permissions
-Still on the github website, navigate to "Your repositories".
-This time open the forked ```cicd``` repo's settings, (not your account settings.)
-Under Actions, click on General, scroll down to "Workflow permission" and select "Read and write permissions".
-This is necessary to allow the workflows to push the docker image to the github container registry.

 # Pull the repo to your local machine
 Open PyCharm, if it opens an existing project, close the project.